List of districts of Kerala: Local governance

-For the purpose of local governance, there are local-self government institutions, which includes 941 gram panchayats, 152 block panchayats, 14 district panchayats, 6 corporations and 87 municipalities.
+For the purpose of local governance, there are local-self government institutions, which includes 941 gramapanchayats, 152 block panchayats, 14 district panchayats, 6 corporations and 87 municipalities.

 The panchayati raj institutions (gram panchayats, block panchayats, district panchayats) look after the governance of the rural areas in the district.
 These panchayats are governed by elected councils, headed by presidents and vice presidents respectively.